 calc function for calculations.
 We can use the calc-function with

 background-position: calc(100% - 25px) calc(100% - 25px);

-As you can see, it can be as easy as this.
+As you can see in this example, it can be as easy as this.

-You can offset an image from any of the four corners of the element.
+You can offset the image position from any direction.

-The browser support for offset is excellent in a modern browser, unfortunately doesn't go all the way back.
+The browser support for position offset is excellent in modern browsers.
+Unfortunately, it doesn't go all the way back.